patrick-crawford/WEB422-Backup/notes/intro-web-services.md

 1. Re-introduce the idea of a web service, and cover the relevant terminology

-2. Explain the roles of the requestor (the client) and the responder (the server)
+2. Explain the roles of the requestor (the client) and the responder (the server

-3. Discuss how a client uses an XMLHttpRequest (XHR) object to contact a server, and handle (typically) JSON data responses
+3. Discuss how a client uses an HTTP client object (e.g. XmlHttpRequest, or the fetch API) to contact a server, and handle (typically) JSON data responses

-4. Promote the idea that we are building and working with a *distributed* computing system, that has two or more autonomous programs that pass messages (requests, responses) among them.
+4. Promote the idea that we are building and working with a *distributed* computing system, that has two or more autonomous programs that pass messages (requests, responses) among the programs

 At this point in time, please review and study the [week 9 notes from the previous WEB322 course](https://web322.ca/notes/week09), so that you are in a position to build upon that knowledge and experience.